joonasviljakainen/secretmessages/documentation/implementation.md

 ## Least-Significant Bit encoding

 Least-significant bit encoding has been implemented in such a way that at the moment data can be hidden in one channel (left by default).
+Peachy stuff.

 ## Echo Hiding

+Echo hiding requires stuff like creating delays, convolving signals.
+Analysis involves fourier transforms and natural logarithms.
+- I have __not__ implemented fourier transforms.
+I use [JTransforms](https://sites.google.com/site/piotrwendykier/software/jtransforms) instead.
+- I made attempts at a natural logarithm function, but decoding times rose up to 30 seconds or more (form 400-1000 milliseconds), so I abandoned that idea.

 ### Encoding